mam1/Pcon-TNG-old/README.md

 Pcon-TNG
 ========
 ###Pcon - multi channel programmable controller
 The state of up to 8 channels can be controlled by time of day, time of day and a sensor value or manually.
 Each channel has it own schedules.
 There can be different schedules for each day of the week.
-The command processor runs on the BBB and uses a command line interface.
-The BeagleBone Black (BBB) communicates with the C3 over a serial connection.
-The C3 drives the Digital IO Board (DIOB) over a serial connection.
+The command processor runs on a BeagleBone Black and uses a command line interface.
+The BeagleBone Black (BBB) communicates with a Parallax C3 over a serial connection.
+The C3 drives the Paralax Digital IO Board (DIOB) over a serial connection.

 ####Hardware
 * Parallax C3